-How to Move House with Chronic Pain
+How to Move House With Chronic Pain

 This is one of those times for me.

 I'm moving house for the 20th time.
 Yup.
 You read that right.
 I've moved 20 times in the last 20 years.
 Admittedly, some were smaller moves than others.
 And sometimes I stayed in one location for more than a year.
-The worst was when I moved 5 times in just over a year.
+The worst was when I moved five times in just over a year.

 Throughout that time, I've been battling chronic pain.
-Sciatica, costochondritis, endometriosis, fibromyalgia, ... and the list continues.
+Sciatica, costochondritis, endometriosis, fibromyalgia... and the list continues.

 Even though at times I didn't think I'd pull through, I did.